UW-GAC/primed-file-checks/README.md

 output | description
 --- | ---
-file_report | An HTML file with check results pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)
+file_report | An HTML file with check results tables | A file array with the tables after adding auto-generated columns.
+These tables can be imported into an AnVIL workspace as data tables.
+This output is not generated if no additional columns are specified in the data model. pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)

 ### gsr_report

 This workflow performs the same checks as the data_model_report workflow, but first performs some GSR-specific manipulations to the input.
 The analysis table is supplied in long form as key/value pairs ([example](testdata/gsr_analysis_table.tsv)) rather than wide form.
-A unique `primed_gwas_id` is added to both the analysis table and the file table to link the analysis and the data files.
+A unique `analysis_id` is added to both the analysis table and the file table to link the analysis and the data files.

-This workflow returns, in addition to reports, TSV files with the 'analysis' and 'file' tables with the `primed_gwas_id` added.
+This workflow returns, in addition to reports, TSV files with the 'analysis' and 'file' tables with the `analysis_id` added.
 The user can then use functions from the AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) package to import these tables to an AnVIL workspace.

 The user must specify the following inputs: